 Yendor then went on a year-long journey across the globe, exclusively screening at film festivals.
 It certainly was quite the adventure, Yendor was officially selected for screening at 43 film festivals, from which he has amassed a collection of laurels, including: 1 Nominee, 1 Quarter-Finalist, 3 Semi-Finalist, 6 Finalist and 30 Wins!

-The full animation is now available to watch on Prime Video in the UK and in the US.
+The full animation is now available to watch on Prime Video, iTunes and Google Play.